Engaged employees are healthier employees, according to a recent Gallup study.

 - Engaged.
 Employees involved in and enthusiastic about their work.

 - Not engaged.
 Employees satisfied with their work but are not emotionally connected to their workplaces.
 These employees are less likely to put in discretionary effort.

 - Actively disengaged.
 Employees emotionally disconnected from their work and workplace.
 Actively disengaged workers may jeopardize the performance of their teams.

 The implications of these findings stretch beyond general health, and also seem to impact on overall stress levels.

-According to the Gallup-Healthways Well-Being Index, the percentage of actively disengaged workers who report a lot of stress and worry in their lives increases from 15.5% for those with short commutes to 27.1% for those with long commutes.
+The percentage of actively disengaged workers who report a lot of stress and worry in their lives increases with the length of the commute, according to the Gallup-Healthways Well-Being Index.
+From 15.5% for those with short commutes to 27.1% for those with long commutes.

-There was no significant change in the worry and stress levels of workers who were engaged at work, regardless of the length of commute.
+The worry and stress levels of workers who were engaged at work, showed little difference, despite the length of commute.

-In other words, employees who do have long daily commutes are likely to fare better off emotionally if they are traveling to and from an engaging workplace.
+In other words, employees who have long daily commutes are likely to fare better emotionally if they are traveling to and from an engaging workplace.

-(Interestingly, for this US study, a “long commute” was considered to be 45 minutes or more – which in Australian terms seems rather short!)
+(Interestingly, in this US study, a “long commute” was considered to be 45 minutes or more.
+In Australian terms, we’d find this rather short!)

 Healthworks helps you create a healthier, more productive workforce through innovative health and wellness solutions.
 Call us on 1300 90 10 90 or contact us.